waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Suicune Trigger (Crystal): Sightings on Route 42 and 36 are mandatory before the Tin Tower battle.
 The Sages' dialogue is lore, not the primary trigger.
 - Tool Error: Custom tools receive `input_data` directly.
 Do not use `sys.stdin.read()` for inputs.
 - Johto Fly Map: "Up" moves forward in the city list (New Bark -> Cherrygrove -> Violet).

+# Suicune Quest Log
+- Turn 24509: Arrived at Route 42 to trigger sighting.
+- Turn 24600: Positioned at (24, 12) to cut the tree.

+# Reflection Turn 24600
+- Deferrals: None.
+- Notepad: Updated with Suicune log and reflection.
+- Map: Markers are up-to-date.
+- Automation: Tools are functional.
+- Goals: Clear.
+- Error Analysis: Corrected turn numbering.
+Foundation for Suicune trigger (Crystal specific) is being tested.